Rafael-Caro/tala-following/README.md

 # tala-following
-Tool for following tala in khayāl recordings
+Tool for following tāl in khayāl recordings